 Safety in Peru

 General information on crime, protests, natural hazards, and health.
-Peru remains a strong travel destination, but practical experience shows clear safety differences depending on the region, time of day, and mode of transport.
+Peru remains a strong travel destination, yet practical experience shows clear safety differences depending on the region, time of day, and mode of transport.

-Peru remains a strong travel destination, but practical experience shows clear safety differences depending on the region, time of day, and mode of transport.
-This page provides general information on crime, demonstrations, natural hazards, altitude, health, and traffic.
+Peru remains a strong travel destination, yet practical experience shows clear safety differences depending on the region, time of day, and mode of transport.
+This page bundles general information on crime, demonstrations, natural hazards, altitude, health, and traffic.
 A focus is placed on concrete, easily implementable measures.

 At a Glance